imapex-training/rest-api-swagger/README.md

 With the Swagger Editor running navigate on the page to the `GET /restaurants-mean` endpoint.
 Click on the "Try this operation" button.
 Scroll down and click on the "Send Request" button, the app will return an empty array (e.g., `[]`).

+## Help
+If you are stuck, you can use `git checkout -b step10 step10` to reset the project in the right place.

 # Adding Data Into The Database